© Crown copyright 2019

 An occupational health service can provide support for existing employees who develop an impairment/condition or experience health problems.
 This can be done internally, for example through occupational health sessions, or might be done through an external provider.
 Access to Work may be able to offer advice and contribute to the costs of this.

-5. Identifying and sharing good practices
+5. Identifying and sharing good practices in supporting disabled people

 Benefits of this activity are that: